 Our Lady of Mt.
-Carmel students are expected to be active Christians and socially responsible people who become involved in their surrounding world and respond compassionately to those in need.
+Carmel students are expected to live with integrity and love like Jesus, becoming involved in their surrounding world and responding compassionately to those in need.

 Our successful Community Outreach Program began in 1992.
 The monthly projects consist of organizing school-wide drives for several organizations that assist people in need locally, nationally and internationally.